CS340-21/news/README.md

   - Please take a look at the status of GCP assignment at https://github.com/CS340-21/students/blob/master/current.md.
 If your md file is not listed: I am still waiting for your PR.
-If there is mothing in the second column next to your md file, that means the website is not accessible or produces no output.
+If there is nothing in the second column next to your md file, that means the website is not accessible or produces no output.